The Top Cheap 3D Printers on the Market

 Voxelab Aquila

 Marketed by Chinese 3D printer manufacturer Voxelab, the Aquila 3D printer series uses FDM technology.
-Delivered partially assembled, printers of the series should be easy to install.
-Compatible with standard thermoplastics, such as PLA, ABS or PETG, they offers a printing volume of 220 x 220 x 250 mm.
-Easy to use, the machine would be according to the manufacturer very quiet during the printing process, with a sound estimated at 50 decibels.
-The Aquila is particularly aimed at beginners in 3D printing and is intended to introduce them to the technology.
+Delivered partially assembled, printers of this series should be easy to install.
+Compatible with standard thermoplastics, such as PLA, ABS or PETG, they offer a printing volume of 220 x 220 x 250 mm.
+According to the manufacturer, the machine is very quiet during the printing process, with a sound estimated at 50 decibels.
+The Aquila is aimed at beginners in 3D printing and is intended to introduce them to the technology.
 The machine works with Cura, Simplify 3D and VoxelMaker software and like many 3D printers, supports STL and OBJ formats.
 For those who wish to go further, improved versions of the Aquila exist.
-On the manufacturer’s website, the machine is sold at a price of 160 euros, not including shipping.
+On the manufacturer’s website, the machine is sold for $160, not including shipping.

 Photo Credits: Voxelab